 1. The Red Sea Shipping Crisis: Triggers, Escalation and Global Exposure

-The Red Sea maritime corridor connects the Indian Ocean to the Mediterranean through the Bab al-Mandeb Strait and the Suez Canal, making it one of the most strategically sensitive routes in the world.
-The current Red Sea shipping crisis is the result of a sharp escalation in attacks on commercial vessels, rising geopolitical tensions around Yemen and the wider region, and the increasing use of drones and precision missiles against maritime targets.
-As risk levels surged, shipping companies reassessed the safety of the route, insurers re-priced war risk exposure and cargo owners began demanding alternative routing options.
-Consequently, what began as a regional security disruption has evolved into a global shipping shock with extensive economic implications.
+The Red Sea maritime corridor connects the Indian Ocean to the Mediterranean through key chokepoints, making it a highly sensitive route.
+Consequently, the current Red Sea shipping crisis stems from a sharp rise in attacks on commercial vessels.
+Moreover, geopolitical tensions around Yemen and nearby regions have intensified the threat environment.
+In addition, the growing use of drones and precision missiles has increased the technical risk to ships.
+As risk levels rose, shipping companies reassessed the route’s safety and insurers increased war-risk pricing.
+Cargo owners also began demanding safer alternative options.
+As a result, a regional security disruption evolved into a global shipping shock with wide economic consequences.

 Houthi Attacks and Immediate Route Reassessment

-In late 2023 and throughout 2024, Houthi forces in Yemen carried out a series of drone and missile attacks on commercial vessels transiting the southern Red Sea and Bab al-Mandeb.
-Several ships reported near misses or damage, and at least one vessel was temporarily seized.
-These incidents prompted shipping lines to conduct urgent risk assessments, as the strikes demonstrated not only intent but also increasing technical capability.
-Insurers began issuing higher risk classifications for voyages through the Red Sea, and shipowners faced pressure from crews and cargo owners to avoid dangerous waters.
-As a result, many operators either paused transits or shifted to longer Cape of Good Hope routes, signalling the start of a broad reconfiguration of global shipping flows.
+In late 2023 and throughout 2024, Houthi forces carried out drone and missile attacks on vessels in the southern Red Sea.
+Several ships reported near misses or damage, and one vessel was temporarily seized.
+Consequently, these incidents pushed shipping lines to conduct urgent risk assessments.
+The strikes showed clear intent and growing technical capability.
+Meanwhile, insurers issued higher risk classifications for voyages through the region.
+Shipowners also faced pressure from crews and cargo owners to avoid dangerous waters.
+As a result, many operators paused transits or shifted to longer Cape of Good Hope routes.
+This shift marked the start of a broad reconfiguration of global shipping flows.

 Latest Report Analysis on Incident Growth